MSTecs/Azure-DevDays/Module 3/Lab-3.md

 # LAB GUIDE
 ## Lab: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal
-### Learning Objectives
+## Learning Objectives
 	- How to deploy an AKS cluster using the Azure portal.

-### Pre-requisites
+## Pre-requisites
 * Microsoft Azure Account: You'll need a valid and active Azure account for the Azure labs.

 ## Length
 50 minutes

 # Before you begin
-1. Sign in <a href="https://portal.azure.com">Portal Azure</a> and follow the instructions
+1. Sign in into the <a href="https://portal.azure.com">Azure Portal</a> and follow the instructions

 ![](images/begin.png)

 ## Exercise 1: Create an AKS Cluster
-1. First click on **Create a resource** then click on **Kubernetes Service** button to initiate the configuration
+1. First, click on **Create a resource** then click on **Kubernetes Service** button to initiate the configuration

 ![](images/1.png)

 2. Set the next options in **PROJECT DETAILS** and **CLUSTER DETAILS** sections and then click on **Next: Authentication >**

-	- Subscription
+	- Subscription: Select the subscription you are using for this lab.
 	- Version: Select the default version
 	- Resource group: Select the Module-03-XXXXX resource group, where XXXXX is the number generated for this lab
-	- Kubernetes cluster name
+	- Kubernetes cluster name: Enter a custer name, for example myAKScluster
-	- DNS name prefix
+	- DNS name prefix: This field its filled automatically when typing the cluster name, if not, set a DNS name prefix, for example myAKScluster-dns

 ![](images/2.png)

-3. Click on **Configure service principal** then check the **Use Existing**, On Service principal client ID, enter the Application/Client ID obtained for this lab, and in the Service principal client secret, enter the Application Secret Key obtained for this lab, then click on **Ok**
+3. Click on **Configure service principal** then check the **Use Existing**, On Service principal client ID, enter the Application/Client ID obtained for this lab, and in the Service principal client secret, enter the Application Secret Key obtained for this lab, this both settings could be founded at the screen presented at the beginning of the labs, then click on **Ok**

 ![](images/service.png)